satishgaurav/foodgrab/README.md

 ## 🍏 Limitations
 - It can only classify one image at a time
-- Can only do 5 classses of fruit
+- Can only classify 5 classses of fruit

 ## 🍓 Want to contribute?
 If you have any suggestions or feedback?
 Find me at [Twitter]() or Gmail:satishgaurav.iitd@gmail.com